Yaroslava Mahuchikh: 2022: First World Indoor title, first European title and first Diamond League title

 In February, 9 days before the Russian invasion of Ukraine, Mahuchikh cleared a European-leading jump of 1.99 m at the Banská Bystrica high jump meeting in Slovakia.

 In March, days after fleeing the Russian invasion, Mahuchikh claimed the gold medal in the high jump at the World Indoor Championships in Belgrade.
 She had to undertake a three-day journey of 2000 km by car from Ukraine to Serbia to compete at the championships.
 Afterwards, she moved to Germany to train while the war continued in her country.

 In April, Mahuchikh won the Diamond League stage Prefontaine Classic in Eugene, jumping a world-leading mark of 2.00 m, to claim her first circuit victory since the start of Russian invasion of her country.
 In June, she improved her world lead to 2.01 m at the Diamond League stage 2022 Meeting de Paris.

 In July, Mahuchikh won the silver medal at the World Championships in Eugene, Oregon, and in August, she took gold medal at the European Championships in Munich, becoming the first Ukrainian to earn the European title in high jump.

 In September, she won the high jump at the Brussels Diamond League meeting with a world-leading mark of 2.05 m, which was also a Ukrainian national record.
-Later that month, she won the Diamond League Final in Zürich with a jump of 2.03 m, 9 cm ahead of her nearest competitor to claim her first Diamond League title.
+Later that month, she won the Diamond League Final in Zurich with a jump of 2.03 m, 9 cm ahead of her nearest competitor to claim her first Diamond League title.
 Mahuchikh won five of the seven Diamond League high jump events in 2022.

 In October, World Athletics announced that Mahuchikh together with fellow Ukrainian high jumper Andriy Protsenko were shortlisted as one of the three finalists for the International Fair Play Committee's (CIFP) Fair Play Award 2022.
 Both athletes were nominated for displaying "incredible strength and resilience" to win silver and bronze medals respectively at the Oregon 2022 World Championships, despite facing huge challenges due to the current situation in Ukraine.
 The fair play award eventually went to Katie Nageotte and Holly Bradshaw.
 For her sporting achievements in 2022, Mahuchikh was a finalist in her first nomination for the European Female Athlete of the Year award competition.
 She was also nominated for the Women's World Athlete of the Year award by World Athletics, for the first time too.

 In November, Mahuchikh was nominated for the 2022 International Female Athlete of the Year by Athletics Weekly (Readers' Choice Awards) and also for the World Women's Athlete of the Year by Track and Field News.